dmuth/splunk-telegram/README.md

 You should check it out!

+## Requirements

+- Docker
+- HTML exports from a Telegram conversation, channel, or group.
+   - Exporting is explained further below

+## Usage

+- First step is to convert Telegram's HTML into JSON that Splunk can understand:
+   - `bash <(curl -s https://raw.githubusercontent.com/dmuth/splunk-telegram/master/1-telegram-html-to-json.sh` path/to/telegram-export/messages\*.html > logs/Group-Name.json`
+- Then, run Splunk:
+   - `SPLUNK_START_ARGS=--accept-license bash <(curl -s https://raw.githubusercontent.com/dmuth/splunk-telegram/master/2-start-splunk.sh)`
+   - You'll be presented with a list of options to confirm, change your environment variables if you like and re-run, otherwise press ENTER to launch Splunk.

+By default, Splunk will be listening <a href="https://localhost:8000/">https://localhost:8000/</a>.

 ## Exporting Data From Telegram

 Telegram has a blog post which explains how to export data <a href="https://telegram.org/blog/export-and-more">over here</a>.